andersevenrud/ha-nexa-bridge-x/README.md

 > The names configured in the App/Web UI defines the internal unique ID.
 Changing these
 > will create new entities.
 Duplicate names will be suffixed with a number.
+> It is recommended that you name them something simple, i.e. if you have a switch
+> in your connected to a power strip, lamp, etc. name it "Living Room".
+All devices
+> gets prefixed in HA with the type of device.

 ## Documentation